pachyderm/pachyderm/doc/docs/master/getting_started/local_installation.md

 Follow Helm's [installation guide](https://helm.sh/docs/intro/install/){target=_blank}.

-## Deploy Pachyderm Latest Community Edition (Option: Deploy Pachyderm With Console and/or JupyterLab Mount Extension)
+## Deploy Pachyderm Community Edition, Enterprise with Console, JupyterLab Extension

 When done with the [Prerequisites](#prerequisites), deploy Pachyderm on your local cluster by following these steps: